yusufbrima/XDNNBioimaging/README.md

 ### Installing
 * From your terminal, cd into the repo
 * Run "pip install requirements.txt" to install all dependencies
-* That's it, ':heart_eyes:'
+* That's it, :heart_eyes:

 ### Executing program
 * From the terminal execute the following command passing the desired switch: "Download" -> To download the dataset, "Process" -> To Preprocess the dataset, "Train" -> To train the models and save them to the Models directory, "Saliency" -> To perform saliency analysis using the best performing models
-* For examples 'python cli.py --name Download' to download the dataset, typing lowercase download also works fine ':heart_eyes:'
+* For examples *python cli.py --name Download* to download the dataset, typing lowercase download also works fine :heart_eyes:
-* Do the same for the other actions e.g., 'python cli.py --name train' to train the models
+* Do the same for the other actions e.g., *python cli.py --name train* to train the models
 * By the way, all evaluation results are written as a .csv file in the ./Data directory for further analysis
 * That's all there is, sit back and analyse your results from the plots.